philosophy research base erraticimpact.comFeminism

 Contact Ms. Fuentes at: spfuentes@comcast.net

 Sonia Pressman Fuentes has given talks on the women's movement and her role in it and done memoir readings at universities, women's and Jewish organizations, law firms, genealogical societies, libraries, bookstores, and book festivals since 1965.
-Among the places where she has done programs are the University of Virginia, the University of Texas--both its Austin and Edinburg campuses, George Washington University, New College in Sarasota (FL), the University of Tampa, the University of West Florida (Pensacola, FL), Cornell University, the Jewish Community Center of Greater Washington, the Friends of the [Montgomery County] Library, Borders and Barnes & Noble bookstores, the National Archives, the Chautauqua Institution, and various venues overseas, including Manila, in the Philippines; Chiang-mail and Bangkok, Thailand; Spain; Oxford in the UK; China; Germany; and Japan.
+Among the places where she has done programs are the University of Virginia, the University of Texas--both its Austin and Edinburg campuses, George Washington University, New College in Sarasota (FL), the University of Tampa, the University of West Florida (Pensacola, FL), Cornell University, the Jewish Community Center of Greater Washington, the Friends of the [Montgomery County] Library, Borders and Barnes & Noble bookstores, the National Archives, the Chautauqua Institution, and various venues overseas, including Manila, in the Philippines; Chiang-mai and Bangkok, Thailand; Spain; Oxford in the UK; China; Germany; and Japan.

 On April 22, 2009, Sonia gave three talks at Cornell University, the principal one of which, at the Law School, was entitled, “The Beginning of the Second Wave of the Women’s Movement and Where We Are Today: A Personal Account.”
 On October 24, 2012, she gave two talks at Cornell University.
 One was entitled “My Life as a Community and Feminist Activist” and was given at the School of Industrial and Labor Relations.
 The other was entitled “The Legal Revolution in American Women’s Rights—and the Problems that Remain” and was delivered at the Law School.
 The 2009 and 2012 Cornell Law School talks are in the law school’s legal repository and may be downloaded.
 Click here.